|Sherwood Foresters (Notts and Derby Regiment)||204507||16th Battalion|

 |Labour Corps||607846||153 POW Coy|

-John was born in Cromford in about 1881, the son of Samuel and Mary Ann Swift.
+John was born in Cromford in 1880, the son of Samuel and Mary Ann Swift.
 He attested at Derby in December 1915, aged thirty-five, an unmarried ganister miner living at Church Terrace in Fritchley.
 In October 1917 he was late back by a few hours from his embarkation leave and was punished by losing two days’ pay.
 A few days later he entered France.
 In July 1918 he transferred to the Labour Corps and was posted to 153 POW Coy.
 He was eventually discharged in February 1919.

 Medal Roll Index Card

 He was awarded the Victory and British War Medals.